 So why am I talking about losing weight?
 Well, I have a confession to make.
 Recently I gained some weight, it just happened and probably I wasn’t active enough for the amount of food I was eating.
 Also, maybe being in my 30s has something to do with it… (scroll down to see the recipe for the low-carb breakfast idea pictured above).

 My diet is generally really healthy but at the weekend I have a treat or two.
-It doesn’t help having a partner who likes to have naughty foods all the time!
-Well, I guess there were too many weekends when I had too much calorie dense food so I gained weight..
+It doesn’t help to have a partner who likes to have naughty foods all the time!
+Well, I guess there were too many weekends when I had too much calorie-dense food so I gained weight..
 Just a few pounds or maybe more.
 But now I have to take action and one of the things I started doing is reducing the amount of carbs I eat, especially for breakfast.
 This really seems to help with weight loss but it’s not easy to come up low-carb breakfast ideas that I would love!

 Here’s exactly how I make this low-carb, high protein breakfast:

-- Place all the ingredients apart from blueberries, yoghurt and cinnamon in a jar and add enough plant-based milk to cover it all.
+- Place all the ingredients apart from blueberries, yogurt, and cinnamon in a jar and add enough plant-based milk to cover it all.
 I must admit I haven't measured how much milk I use but it's probably around 200ml if not more.
 You can add more or lesser amounts of milk from what I used, depending on how soaked you want your seeds to be in the morning.
 The more milk you use, the softer your seeds will become in the morning.